Cavenfish/YetAnotherSimulationSuite.jl/docs/src/index.md

 ### Installation

-YASS is not yet on the general registry, so for now installation can be done via GitHub.
+YASS can be installed using the Julia package manger via:

 ```julia-repl
 pkg> add YetAnotherSimulationSuite